Neon MCP server

 1. Save the configuration file

-2. Restart your MCP client
+2. Restart or refresh your MCP client

 3. An OAuth window will open in your browser - follow the prompts to authorize access